Life as a Postdoc

 Bhama recognizes the support of her postdoctoral mentor, Kathryn Moore, PhD, in helping her reach this career milestone.
 A workshop on writing NIH grants run by the postdoctoral council gave essential guidance, as well.

 At the workshop, NIH auditors discussed grant writing from the reviewer’s perspective.
 “They analyzed grant applications that proposed innovative and interesting ideas that were unfunded because of common mistakes,” she says.
 “Those were used as examples of what not to do.”

 Bhama collected preliminary data and followed the workshop recommendations exactly.
 She won the grant on the first trial.

 Bhama recently began work as an assistant professor in the Department of Surgery in her new lab.
 Her team’s focus is on the mechanisms governing the immune modulation responsible for the development and rupture of aortic aneurysms.

-“I’m confident that I will thrive as a member of the NYU School of Medicine research community.”
+“I’m confident that I will thrive as a member of NYU Grossman School of Medicine's research community.”